maddevsio/front-end-security-example/README.md

 This project demonstrates how to implement main web security principles at Front-end

 We used [simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack) boilerplate as a basis for the app.
-Great thanks to the authors.
+Great props to the authors.

 The app uses React, Node.js, Express and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.